obvonage/deved-platform/content/blog/en/office-hours-reservation-using-node-js-and-the-vonage-messages-api.md

 * We have set SQLite to use a database called `reservations.db` which will be in the root directory of this web application.
 * We are hiding the API Key and API Secret variables that were given to us by Vonage Messages API in a `.env` file, but you will need to substitute these variables with your own secured credentials.

 We are setting the web server to listen to web requests on port 3000.
-This means that to run this application, you will need to specify this port, for example: http://localhost:3000.
+This means that to run this application, you will need to specify this port, for example, http://localhost:3000.

 ### Using Node.js as a Web Application Server